wso2-attic/ballerina-integrator/docs/content/src/observability/observing-a-service.md

 ![alt text](../assets/img/vs-code-landing.png)

-Select the template to transform XML messages to JSON and your project will load.
+Select the template "Quick Start Guide", and your project will load.

 Add the following configurations for metrics in the `ballerina.conf` file.